dirigeants/klasa/guides/Other Subjects/TextPrompt.md

 ```
 > Here we passed in our client, a string *requiring* a response from the user either of `skillz4killz` or `momushanji`, and a empty string for the delim since we did not want multiple arguments.
 If for example, you wanted a usage like `'<add|remove> <user:user>'` then a usageDelim should be passed in as `' ''`.

 Next we will initialize the TextPrompt using the Usage that we just created above.
-To do this, we need to once again pass in three arguments.
+To do this, we need to pass in three arguments.

 1. message: The user that responds to the message will be the author of the {@link KlasaMessage} provided.
 2. usage: {@link Usage} that we created above is passed in as the second argument.